braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/live_activities.md

 First, choose how you want to register your activity:

 - **Remotely:** Use the [`registerPushToStart`](<http://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/liveactivities-swift.class/registerpushtostart(fortype:name:)>) method, then start an activity using the [`/messages/live_activity/start`]({{site.baseurl}}/api/endpoints/messaging/live_activity/start) endpoint.
-- **Locally:** Create an instance of your Live Activity and then use the [`launchActivity`](<https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/liveactivities-swift.class/launchactivity(pushtokentag:activity:fileid:line:)>) method to create push tokens for the Braze SDK to manage.
+- **Locally:** Create an instance of your Live Activity, then use the [`launchActivity`](<https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/liveactivities-swift.class/launchactivity(pushtokentag:activity:fileid:line:)>) method to create push tokens for Braze to manage.

 {% tabs local %}
 {% tab remote %}